copier-org/copier/CONTRIBUTING.md

 -   Remember that this is a volunteer-driven project, and that contributions are welcome :)

+## Dev environment setup

+We use some tools as part of our development workflow which you'll need to install into your host environment:

+-   [poetry](https://python-poetry.org/) for packaging and dependency management
+-   [poethepoet](https://github.com/nat-n/poethepoet) for running development tasks

 ## Get Started!

 Ready to contribute?
 Here's how to set up the project for local development.